lucaong/cubdb/FAQ.md

 of a power failure, you should use the auto file sync option: write operations will be sensibly slower, but each write will be safe on disk by the time the write operation completes.

+Even with auto file sync turned off, power failures won't corrupt the database or break atomicity.
+Whether to file sync or not is therefore a trade off between durability and write performance, and does not affect other semantics.